Senior Treasury Analyst Salary

 Pay Difference by Location

-With a pay rate for Senior Treasury Analysts that is 44 percent greater than the national average, San Francisco offers a comfortable salary for those in this profession.
-Senior Treasury Analysts can also look forward to large paychecks in cities like San Jose (+28 percent), Houston (+10 percent), Boston (+9 percent), and Denver (+8 percent).
-Senior Treasury Analysts in Philadelphia earn salaries far below the national average by 24 percent, proving that geography overwhelmingly affects the pay scale for those in this field.
-Tampa and Omaha are a couple other places where companies are known to pay below the median — salaries tend to be 16 percent less than the median.
+With a pay rate for Senior Treasury Analysts that is 45 percent greater than the national average, San Francisco offers a comfortable salary for those in this profession.
+Senior Treasury Analysts will also find cushy salaries in San Jose (+26 percent), Houston (+11 percent), Boston (+9 percent), and Denver (+6 percent).
+The lowest-paying market is Philadelphia, which sits 25 percent below the national average, proving that location is a significant contributor to overall pay.
+Employers also pay below the national average in Tampa (18 percent lower) and Omaha (10 percent lower).